Go step by step through the making of an award-winning feature-length documentary script.

 That depends on you!
 If that is your goal, then yes.
 This course takes you step by step through the scriptwriting process from beginning to end.
 So if you already have your interviews shot and content gathered, then this course can definitely get you to the finish gate.

 The format of the course is a mix of video instruction, screencasts, text, downloads, quizzes, and assignments, plus one-on-one class discussions with the instructor via a chat forum inside the course.
-In addition, there are one-hour live conference calls with the class at least once a quarter for students to ask questions and get feedback directly from the instructor.
+In addition, there are monthly one-hour live conference calls with the class for students to ask questions and get feedback directly from the instructor.

 - Core Questions To Ask Before Writing Your Script

-- Assignment: Analyze A Documentary Film You Love (Part I)
+- ASSIGNMENT: Analyze A Documentary Film You Love (Part I - VIDEO)

 - How to Research for Your Documentary (VIDEO)